vercel/next.js/.github/actions/issue-validator/repro-link/invalid-link.md

-We could not detect a valid reproduction link. **Make sure to follow the bug report tempalte carefully.**
+We could not detect a valid reproduction link. **Make sure to follow the bug report template carefully.**

 ### Why was this issue closed?